-Japan's infant mortality, a sensitive indicator of national health condition, was 1.9 per thousand live births in 2017 (N=1,761), one of the lowest in the world.
+Japan's infant mortality, a sensitive indicator of national health condition, was 1.8 per thousand live births in 2020 (N=1,512), one of the lowest in the world.
 This great achievement did not come at ease.
 Until as late as 1960s, Japan's infant mortality was considerably higher than that of the U.S. or U.K. It has been achieved through concerted efforts in effective maternal and child health activities.
-Congenital anomaly accounts for 34.4% of infant mortality and constitutes by far the largest cause of death.
-Since congenital anomaly is hard to prevent in public health perspectives, preventing SIDS or accidents will be a next challenge in the field of maternal and child health.
+Congenital anomaly accounts for 35.1% of infant mortality and constitutes by far the largest cause of death.